niharya/niharya/README.md

 # Hey there!
 I'm Nihar 👋

-I'm a **Product Designer** from Bangalore, India — working at the intersection of design, tech, and growth.
+I'm a **Product Designer** from Bangalore, India, working at the intersection of design, tech, and growth.

 - 🛠 I led design at **Biconomy**, crafting developer dashboards and UX for web3 products
 - ✍️ I once ran a branding studio called **Slangbusters**